HD 33579

 HD 33579 lies in a part of the Hertzsprung–Russell diagram referred to as the Yellow Evolutionary Void because stars with that combination of luminosity and temperature are extremely unstable.
 They either expand to become cooler or shed their outer layers completely to become hotter.
 Yet HD 33579 is relatively stable, hardly even variable.
 This is thought to be due to its higher mass compared to most stars with similar temperature and luminosity.
+It has a radius of approximately 650 solar radii, comparable to Betelgeuse and larger than the orbit of Mars.

 HD 33579 is an extremely rare type of star currently evolving for the first time through the yellow evolutionary void from being a blue hypergiant to becoming a red hypergiant.
 This means the star is often referred to as a yellow hypergiant although the spectral type of A3 means it is also described as a white hypergiant.

 Although HD 33579 has not been formally listed in the General Catalogue of Variable Stars, analysis of Hipparcos photometry confirmed small amplitude variations in its brightness that had been reported in earlier research.
 Periods of 620 days and 105 days are found, plus other possible shorter periods.
 The total amplitude is only around 0.1 magnitudes.
 A statistical analysis of Hipparcos photometry showed a possible period of 27 days.